 Scroll through almost any marketing blog and you’ll quickly find an article titled ‘Is Direct Mail Marketing Dead?’.
 We’re here to save you some time and tell you straight up that the answer is No.

 Direct mail marketing is still very much alive.
 But it has undergone a few changes over the years.

-In this article we’ll outline trends and changes in direct mail marketing, and how it compares to email marketing.
+In this article, we'll outline trends and changes in direct mail marketing, and how it compares to email marketing.

 Identifying these trends will show us where the future of direct mail is headed.
-So keep reading if you want to get ahead of the game and learn how to optimise this uniquely effective marketing tool.
+So keep reading if you want to get ahead of the game and learn how to optimize this uniquely effective marketing tool.

 This might sound like a lot, but compare it to the average of 205 billion emails that were sent every day in 2016 (56% of which were considered spam).
 That's a lot of clutter in your customers' inbox.

 Many consider it to be the costs involved.
 After all, sending a digital email is much cheaper than sending something physical.
 Not to mention easier.

 But when you start to consider the increased effectiveness of direct mail marketing, this preference towards email doesn't really make sense.
 Why spend an hour generating one lead, when you can spend two hours generating ten?

 Customers are getting tired of the endless barrage of emails they receive every day.
 And who can blame them?
 When you get so much cold, impersonal marketing in your inbox, a targeted letter through your door is a welcome change.